What's on this page

 Current status

 The Federal Court has decided the federal government's approval of CN's truck-rail hub was flawed and unreasonable.
-The project cannot now proceed without going back to the federal government for reconsideration.
+The overall project cannot now proceed without going back to the federal government for reconsideration.
 The Court found that the decisions of the federal Minister & Cabinet failed to fulfil their duty to protect human health.

 Read more about the current legal proceedings.

-June 2023 - CN Closure of Lower Base Line without Town Approvals
+CN Closure of Lower Base Line without Town Approvals

 CN has no approvals from the Town to alter a Town road allowance or close this local road.
 There is no Town agreement with CN on any new project construction or the related road closure.
 Milton has repeatedly told CN that they are in breach of Milton by-laws.
 CN is proceeding at its own risk.